Skip to content

 squeue -q shared -t PENDING

-To view all running jobs for current user on shared qos:
+To view all running jobs for current user in the shared QOS:

 $ squeue --me -q shared -t RUNNING